Dynamic Exploration-Exploitation Trade-Off in Active Learning Regression with Bayesian Hierarchical Modeling: Experimental results

 \end{itemize}

-First, we implement our methodology by employing iGS and QBC as the pure exploration and exploitation strategy respectively.
-With three random initial points in the training data, Figure 4 shows the result of iGS, QBC, and our proposed methodology after the $12^\text{th}$ iteration for the underlying function from Eq.(18).
-Unsurprisingly, iGS spread out its sampled points in both $x$ and $y$ direction predicting the smooth portions of the function competently, but could not achieve the peak of the function due to the sudden change near $x=0$.
-QBC exploited this uncertainty and sampled most of the points at $x=0$, but ignored other regions in the process.
-Our methodology sampled at $x=0$ enough times to achieve the peak there but has also explored and provided satisfactory prediction in other regions achieving an overall lower error than the other two acquisition functions.
+First, we implement BHEEM by employing iGS and QBC as the pure exploration and exploitation strategy respectively.
+With three random initial queried data, Figure \ref{toyproblem} shows the result of iGS, QBC, and BHEEM after the $12^\text{th}$ iteration for the underlying function from Equation~(18).
+Unsurprisingly, iGS spreads out its queried data in both the $x$ and $y$ direction predicting the smooth portions of the function competently, but fails to fit the peak of the function due to the sudden change near $x=0$.
+QBC exploits this uncertainty in predictions across different committee members who lead to different predictions near the sharp peak.
+Therefore, QBC queries most of the data in this region while ignoring other regions in the process.
+BHEEM queries data near $x=0$ enough times to fit the peak there but has also explored and provided satisfactory prediction in other regions achieving an overall lower error than the other two acquisition functions.

-Continuing to employ iGS and QBC as pure exploration and exploitation strategy respectively, Figure~5~(a-f) compares the root mean square error (RMSE) of different methodologies considered in learning the underlying functions mentioned in this section and summarises the result using boxplots.
+Continuing to employ iGS and QBC as pure exploration and exploitation strategies respectively, Figure~\ref{boxplot}~(a-f) compares the root mean square error (RMSE) of different methodologies while learning Equation~(17-22) and summarises the result using boxplots.
 For each of the examples, we have set the upper limit on the total number of experiments to be 100.
-The key observation in the boxplots is that our proposed methodology consistently achieves a lower generalization error with a smaller number of queried samples than any other employed strategy.
-Between iGS and QBC, the two acquisition functions it combines, we observe QBC to be more efficient in some cases (Figure~5(f)), and iGS in others (Figure~5(d)).
-Nevertheless, our approach is either better (Figure~5(d)) or at least as good as one of the approaches (Figure~5(a,f)).
-Eventually, it tends to converge with the result of exploration in some of the lower dimensional functions (a,b,c).
-But significantly lower generalization error has been obtained with the first few added data at almost every function.
+The key observation in the boxplots is that our proposed methodology, BHEEM, consistently achieves a lower generalization error with a smaller number of queried data than any other employed strategy.
+Between iGS and QBC, we observe the latter to be more efficient in some cases (Figure~\ref{boxplot}(c)), and iGS in others~(Figure~\ref{boxplot}(e)).